-…is a psychological realist whose ten novels, beginning with his precocious start at age fifteen about rebellious adolescence, span a range of subjects: from the aftermath of a sudden confrontation with death in Fearless, the collapse of cherished ideologies in Dr. Neruda’s Cure For Evil, a lifelong relationship in the award winning A Happy Marriage, and now to the long term effects of child sexual abuse in The Wisdom of Perversity.
+…is a psychological realist whose ten novels, beginning with his precocious start at age fifteen about rebellious adolescence, span a range of subjects: from the aftermath of a sudden confrontation with death in Fearless, the collapse of cherished ideologies in Dr. Neruda’s Cure For Evil, a lifelong relationship in the award winning A Happy Marriage, and the long term effects of child sexual abuse in The Wisdom of Perversity.
 He has brought a similar focus on how people struggle to reconcile past trauma to their present lives in his five produced screenplays, beginning with his adaptation of Fearless.

 A Happy Marriage